How To Choose The Best Headless CMS For Your Brand

 Is your organization paying too much for hosting, and licensing costs?
 A headless CMS uses a cloud-multitenant architecture.
 It eliminates the need for costly installations and upgrades to the hosting environment.
 We highly recommend this architecture because of its easy upgrades and security benefits.

-2. What is the purpose of your website (and your broader digital experience)?
+2. What is the purpose of your website?

 Once you have budget considerations out of the way, the next thing you should consider is: what is the purpose of your digital system?
 Is it intended as a long-term business website, or are you building it for a short-term project?